 Can back pain be genetic?

-Chronic lower back pain can be in the genes because some people have more nociceptive fibers (sensitive receptors) that send pain signals to the brain than other people do, as orthopedic surgeon Ronald J. Wisneski tells WebMD.
+Some people are more susceptible to chronic lower back pain than others because genetically they have more nociceptive fibers (sensitive receptors) that send pain signals to the brain than other people do.

 Why is back pain such a common ailment?

-As we age, our bones and muscles lose their elasticity, which means that the vertebrae in the back aren’t cushioned enough.
+Discs and cartilage act like a shock absorber between bones that allow our joints to move freely.
+As we age, our discs and cartilage lose their elasticity, which means that the vertebrae in the back don’t have enough cushion.

 What’s the outlook for back pain?

-Although it can be worrying to experience, 90 percent of acute back pain goes away in two weeks.
+Although it can be worrying to experience, 90 percent of acute back pain goes away within two weeks.
 Many of the other 10 percent of people will recover within 12 weeks.

 You might also worry about what could be causing the pain.
 Whether you’re an athlete or not, you want to bounce back from your pain as quickly as possible.

-That’s where diagnosing your back pain quickly to determine its cause can help you because you’ll be put on the correct treatment.
+That’s where diagnosing your back pain quickly to determine its cause can help you and can lead to the optimal treatment.

-However, sometimes home remedies are enough to relieve your pain, such as with the use of heat treatments or ice packs, and this is especially the case when you’ve hurt your back muscles, such as by straining them.
+Sometimes home remedies are enough to relieve your pain, such as with the use of heat treatments or ice packs.
+This is especially the case when you’ve hurt your back muscles, such as with low back sprains or strains.

-It can also be beneficial to try some alternative therapies, such as acupuncture, which have been proven to alleviate back pain.Last updated on:
+It can also be beneficial to try some alternative therapies, such as acupuncture or yoga, which have been shown to alleviate back pain in some cases.Last updated on: